-The town is located on the “Franciscan Path of Peace", the route that traces the journey of St. Francis (1182-1226) when he abandoned his father's house in Assisi and took refuge in Gubbio.
+Valfabbrica is a small town in north-east Umbria, near Perugia, on the “Franciscan Path of Peace" route that traces the journey of Saint Francis (1182-1226) when he abandoned his father's house in Assisi and took refuge in Gubbio.

-Outside the castle we find the church of Our Lady of ‘Foce’, built in the mid-17th century.
+Outside the castle is the church of Our Lady of ‘Foce’, built in the mid-17th century.
 The façade of the church is decorated with a rose window moulded in clay, and inside, above the altar, there is a painting of "Madonna and Child with Angels."
 Just along the main road is the parish church of “Santa Maria Assunta,” built in 1960 and characterized by polychrome glass windows.

 The small village of Casa Castalda, a small village of Lombard origin, is also part of Valfabbrica.
-The old town of the village has a typical medieval structure, with a series of narrow streets and alleys.
+The old town of the village has a typical medieval layout with a series of narrow streets and alleys.

 Attractions near Valfabbrica

 The whole area around Valfabbrica is scattered with small and quaint medieval villages, such as Giomici, with an ancient eleventh century castle; Poggio San Dionisio, on the top of a hill; and Collemincio, dating from the late tenth century.